sarahkcaplan/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?

-  *If your Master branch is the main highway you're traveling to get to a destination, a branch is a quick side road detour you take along the way.
+  *If your Master branch is the main highway you're traveling to get to a destination, a branch is a quick side-road-detour you take along the way.
 In Git you'd use a branch if you'd like to create a new feature and keep your in-progress code away from working code, or you'd use a branch to experiment with changes without changing your working code.*